 - Incorporate these practices into your everyday routine.
 Encourage others to do so as well.

-- Report anything unusual - Notify the appropriate contacts if you become aware of a suspected security incident
+- Report anything unusual - Notify your supervisor and the ITS Support Center if you become aware of a suspected security incident

 How many attacks to computers on campus do you think take place everyday?